Program overview

 Career Options

-Graduates of the Double Degree - Honours Bachelor of Arts & Science in Interdisciplinary Studies - Social Justice can pursue various career paths in Canada, including:
+Graduates of the Double Degree - Honours Bachelor of Arts & Science in Interdisciplinary Studies - Social Justice can pursue a variety of career paths in Canada, including:

 - Policy Analyst: Analyze and develop policies related to social justice, human rights, and community development.

-- Community Organizer: Mobilize community members to address social issues and advocate for change.
+- Community Organizer: Mobilize community members to address social issues and promote civic engagement.

 - Researcher: Conduct research on social justice topics, contributing to academic and policy discussions.